Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-\paragraph{Live Chat Translation:} The experiment was conducted over one month in October 2023 and involved approximately 0.2 million non-English-speaking consumers who contacted the platform’s customer service for issues such as clarifying details of platform-level promotions or resolving disputes with sellers when no agreement was reached.
-Due to cost constraints, a large share of requests from non-English-speaking consumers are handled by customer service agents from the Philippines who provide assistance in English, as employing native agents for each market is roughly three times more expensive.
-During the experiment, non-English-speaking consumers who initiated inquiries to the platform's customer service were randomly split among treatment and control conditions.
-In the treatment group, consumers interacted with Filipino agents with real-time bidirectional GenAI translation support, while those in the control group engaged with Filipino agents without the aid of translation assistance.
-We expect the treatment group to face lower communication frictions, as real-time GenAI translation reduces language barriers between consumers and agents, thereby improving service quality and potentially raising conversion rates. \\
+\paragraph{Live Chat Translation} The experiment was conducted over one month in October 2023 and involved approximately 0.2 million non-English-speaking consumers who contacted the platform’s customer service for issues such as clarifying details of platform-level promotions or resolving disputes with sellers when no agreement was reached.
+Due to cost constraints, a large share of such requests is handled by customer service agents from the Philippines who provide assistance in English, as employing native agents for each market is roughly three times more expensive.
+During the experiment, non-English-speaking consumers who initiated inquiries to the platform's customer service were randomly split between treatment and control conditions.
+In the treatment group, consumers interacted with Filipino agents with real-time bidirectional GenAI translation support, while those in the control group engaged with Filipino agents without GenAI translation assistance.